Donnie Kirkpatrick

-Donnie Kirkpatrick is an American football coach.
-He is currently the offensive coordinator and quarterbacks coach at East Carolina University, a position he has held since 2019.
-It is his second stint at East Carolina, having previously served as the wide receivers coach at ECU from 2005 to 2015.
+Donnie Kirkpatrick (born October 24, 1959) is an American football coach.
+He was formerly the offensive coordinator and quarterbacks coach at East Carolina University.
+He served two stints at East Carolina, having served as the wide receivers coach at ECU from 2005 to 2015 and then the offensive coordinator and quarterbacks coach from 2019 to 2023.
 Kirkpatrick served as head football coach at the University of Tennessee at Chattanooga for three seasons, from 2000 to 2002.
 His coaching career has also included stops at Appalachian State, South Carolina, Eastern Michigan, Louisville, Western Carolina, and James Madison.

 Playing career

+Kirkpatrick played quarterback for his father, Don Kirkpatrick, at South Caldwell High School in Hudson, North Carolina.
+He led South Caldwell to the football state championship final during his senior year in 1977.

-Kirkpatrick was a four-year letterwinner for the Lenoir-Rhyne Bears football team from 1978 to 1981.
+A native of Granite Falls, North Carolina, Kirkpatrick attended nearby Lenoir-Rhyne, where he was a four-year letterwinner on the football team from 1978 to 1981.
 He played quarterback for three years and wide receiver for one.
 He was also a letterwinner in tennis for the Bears.

 Coaching career

 Appalachian State

 From 1984 to 1988, Kirkpatrick served as a graduate assistant for Appalachian State where he worked with the quarterbacks, running backs, and defensive ends.
 During his time in Boone, North Carolina, Kirkpatrick was a part of two SoCon championships in 1986 and in 1987.